 2 August 2017.
 Related: HIV positive people, Resources.

-If you have just been diagnosed this can be a scary time.
+If you have just been diagnosed this can be a difficult time.

 Hey, slow down.
 Take time.
-It is going to be ok.
+It is going to be okay.

 An HIV diagnosis may be unexpected.
 Or may have been something you were worrying about for a long time.